FNI | FAQs | Contact | Community histories | Search Engine

 Introduction

-Pjila'si (welcome), in 1972 under the local leadership of Adolph Benoit of Marches Point; the Port au Port Peninsula was part of the revival of the Mi’kmaq of St. George’s Bay.
-The local representative included Josephine Simon, and Edna Benoit, one of the band elders, who at one point was Secretary and very involved.
-With the disbanding of the Bay St. George Regional Indian Band in the early 1980’s – this signaled, for the community, the beginning of a long period of local silence that was only reawakened in the last couple of years.
+Pjila'si (welcome), in 1972 under the local leadership of Saqamaw Adolph Benoit of Marches Point with the Cape St. George/Port au Port Indian Band; the Port au Port Peninsula was part of the revival of the Lnu'k/Mi’kmaq of St. George’s Bay.
+The local representative included Adolph Benoit, Josephine Simon, Lavern Felix, Geraldine Jesso, Sylvester Benoit and Edna Benoit (Secretary).
+With the disbanding of the Bay St. George Regional Indian Band in the early 1980’s – this signaled, for the community, the beginning of a long period of local silence that was only reawakened several years later.
 The Benoit First Nation was born out of this necessity to provide local representation to its people.

 McAlpine's Directory of 1894 – 1898 of the area lists occupants with the surnames of Deman (Damois), Jesso, Tourout, Simon, Benoit, Young, Lainey, Carter, Paria (Porrier), Renouf, and Chesson.

-Penwa' Mawi-Amskwesewey L'nue'kati is pronounced Ben-wah um-skoo wess-so-whey ul-noo-eh-gut-dee and translates as Benoit First Nation and is based on the South West side of the Port au Port Peninsula, NL.
-The band office is located in De Grau; incorporated in 2005 the Band Council is to be elected every three years.
-The Band has democratic elections and operates by majority rule, with traditional procedures used as much as possible.
+Penwaaq L’nu’k translates as Benoit First Nation and is based on the Port au Port Peninsula, west of Campbell's Creek NL.
+The band office is located in De Grau; incorporated in 2005 the Band Council is elected every four years.
+The Band has democratic elections and operates by majority rule and consensus, with traditional procedures used as much as possible.

 Another mandate of the band is to reach out to other communities and organizations in an atmosphere of peace, friendship, and cooperation.
 The band will also work on a regional level with the other bands in the spirit of unity and cooperation.